-Although permanent teeth are designed to last throughout life, they could be extracted due to a number of reasons.
+Although permanent teeth are expected to last throughout life, they could be extracted due to a number of reasons.

 Extracting a tooth is usually the last resort, especially if the tooth cannot be saved.
 After a tooth has been extracted, a hole is left behind- the space that housed the missing tooth in the jaw bone.

 The time it takes the hole to close depends on the tooth that was extracted and how traumatic the extraction was.